rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Target: User can extract the results in a way that can be directly used for the users purpose

+:Progress: Done

+:Progress message:

+The post-processing of results ensures that important KPI can be provided for the energy system optimization.
+There are three output formats of the MVS:

+* For the end-user of the standalone application, an automatic report is generated that makes scenario evaluation easy
+* For a developer of the standalone application, the results are also provided as excel files and pngs.
+* For the EPA, the results are provided in a json format to be displayed interactively in their environment

+:ToDo: Improving the outputs is a continuing task.

 NF-MVS-03 - Communication interface between MVS and ESB
 #######################################################